elgnol/RealEstate_Project_3/README.md

 ## Objectives

-1. **Rental Price vs. Housing Price Trends:** Examine how rental and housing prices have changed over time in California and the United States.
+1. **Rental Price vs. Housing Price Trends:** Examine how rental and housing prices have changed over time in metro areas across the United States.
 2. **Geographical Variations:** Identify regions with the highest and lowest changes in housing prices.
 3. **Pandemic Impact:** Analyze how economic indicators may have affteced housing and rental prices during the COVID-19 pandemic.
 4. **Economic Correlations:** Investigate the correlation between state GDP and housing price changes.